chocolatey-community/chocolatey-packages/automatic/selenium-gecko-driver/README.md

 This program provides the HTTP API described by the WebDriver protocol (http://w3c.github.io/webdriver/webdriver-spec.html#protocol) to communicate with Gecko browsers, such as Firefox.
 It translates calls into the Marionette (https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette) automation protocol by acting as a proxy between the local- and remote ends.

-geckodriver.exe file is located in &lt;Get-ToolsLocation&gt;/selenium directory.
+geckodriver.exe file is located in `«Get-ToolsLocation»/selenium` directory (on default installations this will be `C:\tools\selenium`).

 ### Package Parameters
 The following package parameters can be set: